rockysx27/AirlineTycoon/README.md

 This repository aims to complete the partial source code that is provided as a free bonus in the GOG release of Airline Tycoon Deluxe.

-To run it you'll need the game assets from the either the First Class, Evolution or Deluxe edition of the game.
-You can purchase these assets from GOG.com: https://www.gog.com/game/airline_tycoon_deluxe
+To run it, you'll need the game assets from the Deluxe edition of the game.
+Therefore, you need an existing installation of the game.
+You can purchase the game from [GOG.com](https://www.gog.com/en/game/airline_tycoon_deluxe) or from [Steam](https://store.steampowered.com/app/331920/Airline_Tycoon_Deluxe/).

 ## Major Additions